Philadelphia 76ers: Iverson's brief return

-Doug Collins as coach

 On May 20, 2010, TNT analyst Doug Collins was named head coach of the 76ers.
-Collins played for the Sixers for his entire NBA career after being the first overall pick in the 1973 draft, and had previously coached the Chicago Bulls, Detroit Pistons, and the Washington Wizards.
+Collins played for the 76ers for his entire NBA career after being the first overall pick in the 1973 draft, and had previously coached the Chicago Bulls, Detroit Pistons, and the Washington Wizards.
 The 76ers had the sixth-best odds at receiving the top pick in the 2010 draft, and they managed to land the second overall pick, beating out the Warriors, Kings, Timberwolves, and Nets, who all had better odds.
 They used that draft pick to select Ohio State University's Evan Turner.

-The Sixers started the season with an uninspiring 3–13 mark, but started turning things around, to finish with a 41–41 record.
+The 76ers started the season with an uninspiring 3–13 mark, but started turning things around, to finish with a 41–41 record.
 They clinched a playoff berth on April 1, 2011, their third in the last four years.
 The 76ers faced the heavily favored Heat in the first round, and ultimately fell to them in five games.
-Although they lost the series, Collins was praised for turning around a lottery team in his first season, as well as winning a playoff game when many pundits predicted that the Sixers would be swept.
+Although they lost the series, Collins was praised for turning around a lottery team in his first season, as well as winning a playoff game when many pundits predicted that the 76ers would be swept.
 Collins also finished second in Coach of the Year voting.

-On July 13, 2011, Comcast-Spectacor reached an agreement to sell the 76ers to an investment group led by Apollo Global Management co-founder Joshua Harris for $280 million.
-Actor Will Smith (a Philadelphia native) and his wife Jada Pinkett Smith became notable minority owners.
-The new ownership group decided to retain head coach Doug Collins and president of basketball operations Rod Thorn.
-Ed Stefanski, who served as the team's general manager since 2007, was relieved of his duties.
+On July 13, 2011, Comcast-Spectacor reached an agreement to sell the 76ers to an investment group led by Apollo Global Management co-founder Josh Harris for $280 million.
+Other members of the group included David Blitzer, Art Wrubel, Jason Levien, Adam Aron, Martin Geller, David Heller, James Lassiter, Marc Leder, Michael Rubin, Will Smith, Jada Pinkett Smith, and Erick Thohir.
+Harris decided to retain head coach Doug Collins and president of basketball operations Rod Thorn but fired Ed Stefanski, who served as general manager since 2007.

-The Sixers had their best start since the 2000–01 season with a 20–9 record, battling for the Eastern Conference's best record and taking a firm division lead.
+For the season, the 76ers had their best start since 2000–01 with a 20–9 record, battling for the Eastern Conference's best record and taking a firm division lead.
 They finished the rest of the season 15–22, giving them a 35–31 record.
-Attributed to their lack of a true go-to scorer, the 76ers lost hold of the top-three seed and division championship that they held for most of the season, by going on the losing streak.
+Attributed to their lack of offense, the 76ers lost hold of the top-three seed and division championship that they held for most of the season, by going on the losing streak.
 Nevertheless, they clinched their fourth playoff berth in the last five years on the penultimate play date of the season.